 Current technologies allow instructors and students to communicate asynchronously, at times and locations of their own choosing, by exchanging printed and or electronic information.
 New technology, such as BackboardTM, provides a more efficient and robust management system for remote classrooms.
 With this new trend in distance learning and education, in recent years distance education and learning have emerged as a popular method of instructional delivery in engineering and technology-related fields.
 Many faculties of engineering and technology may find themselves teaching online classes or thinking about teaching one.
-In this process, crafting and preparing online exams without sacrificing the educational quality and exam security is a crucial issue to the faculty.
+In this process, constructing or perhaps rafting and preparing online exams without sacrificing the educational quality and exam security is a crucial issue to the faculty.
 This process can be quite challenging at times particularly for the faculty that do not have any prior experience with teaching online courses.
-Psychological setbacks and barriers among engineering students also add another concern for the faculty teaching in a distance education environment, i.e., students may have fears of losing partial credit in an online multiple-choice exam.
-The asynchronous and economical advantages of distance education and learning that make offering and taking them very popular force the profession to re-examine, re-organize, and re-engineer some of the exam-related issues that otherwise don't exist.
+Psychological setbacks and barriers among undergraduate engineering students also add another concern for the faculty teaching in a distance education environment, i.e., students may have fears of losing partial credit in an online multiple-choice exam.
+The asynchronous and economical advantages of distance education and learning that make offering and taking them very popular force the profession to re-examine, re-organize, and re-engineer some of the examrelated issues that otherwise don't exist.

-The use of online-based, "open book, open mind" approach is being recognized in the literature as a potential method of examination for distance courses in the faculties of engineering, science, and technology^{1,3}.
+The use of online-based, "honest, open book, open mind" approach is being recognized in the literature as a potential method of examination for distance courses in the faculties of engineering, science, and technology^{1,3}.
 Faculty may have to develop new methodologies, and structure or restructure their course differently to accommodate and facilitate the effectiveness of online examination methods.
 Some very recent studies documented the practicality and effectiveness of distance learning methodologies3.
 Results from an early study of the desirability and feasibility of using distance learning indicated that this teaching and methodology has a useful role in distance learning4.
 The case for employing project-based learning methods as opposed to more traditional teaching methods, where the learning path follows a carefully predetermined structure, has been argued elsewhere3.

-In this paper we discuss issues as they relate to crafting online exams for the distance learning students in engineering and technology.
-More specifically, we focus our discussion on one major theme: how should faculty craft and design online exams for students studying in engineering and technology-related fields?
+In this paper the authors discuss their enduring practice and efforts with crafting online examinations for the distance learning courses in engineering and technology.
+We touch on issues of assessment, security, inclusion, etc. More specifically, we focus our discussion on one major theme: how should faculty craft and design online exams for students studying in engineering and technology-related fields?
 We use some accurate but crude empirical data and evaluation methodologies to draw our conclusions.
 The data used are collected by the authors from more recent sample courses that have been taught by the authors over the last five years.
 This facilitates the evaluation of the latest challenges, development of new methodologies, and monitoring the current trends.
+For inclusive reasons, we use the words "learner" and "student" interchangeably in this article.